LartTyler/gbemu-react/README.md

 # Notes
 ## Memory (Notes)
-- Memory reads are from the BIOS until 0x100 is read, after which point all reads are from the game cart.
+- Memory reads below $0100 are from the BIOS until $0100 is read.
+After the first read to $0100, all reads below $0100 are from the game cart instead.

 # Implementation Details
 ## Memory Regions (Implementation)